-Short Bytes: VPN is a technology used to setup a private network over the internet to share the resources of a corporate intranet with remote users and other office locations of the company.
-People can also use VPN to access their home network.Virtual Private Network, or VPN, is a personal network created over the internet The devices connected to a VPN can have a continuous communication, regardless of any physical or digital barriers in the mid-way.
+Short Bytes: VPN is a technology used to set up a private network over the internet to share the resources of a corporate intranet with remote users and other office locations of the company.
+People can also use VPN to access their home network remotely.Virtual Private Network, or VPN, is a personal network created over the internet The devices connected to a VPN can have a continuous communication, regardless of any physical or digital barriers in the mid-way.

 A VPN is like your private lounge on the internet where you can hang out without interference from other people.
-It allows you access your home network or the corporate network of your company even if you’re in some other corner of the world.
+Some of the popular paid VPNs are PIA, ExpressVPN, and others.
+They allows you access your home network or the corporate network of your company even if you’re in some other corner of the world.

 Two Types of VPNs